Graphical functions and single-valued multiple polylogarithms: Sequential functions and periods

 \end{ex}

-{\bf Summary.} Completed primitive $\phi^4$ graphs with vertex connectivity three reduce to products of lower loop order graphs.
+{\bf Summary.} Completed primitive $\phi^4$ graphs with vertex connectivity three reduce to products of lower loop order graphs \cite{SchnetzCensus}.
 For irreducible $\phi^4$ periods we have:

 The zig-zag periods exhaust the irreducible primitive $\phi^4$ periods up to 5 loops.
 Their periods are proved to all orders in \cite{ZZ} as (\ref{PZ}).
 The type $A$ and $B$ periods start to differ from the zig-zags at 6 loops where $A_{2,0}=B_{2,0}=P_{6,2}$ in \cite{SchnetzCensus}.
 The type $A$ and $B$ periods can be calculated and reduced to a standard MZV basis up to 12 loops with {\tt polylog\_procedures}.
 The first constructible periods which are neither zig-zags nor type $A$ or $B$ arise at nine loops.
-Constructible periods can be calculated and reduced to a standard basis up to ten loops with the {\tt period} command in {\tt polylog\_procedures}.
+Constructible periods can be calculated and reduced to a standard basis up to eleven loops with the {\tt period} command in \cite{Polylogproc} or in \cite{Hyperlogproc}.
 They are in $\sH^\sv(\ZZ)$.

 MZV periods (possibly not in $\sH^\sv(\ZZ)$) which are not constructible arise first at six loops as $P_{6,3}$ and $P_{6,4}$ in \cite{SchnetzCensus}.
 The period $P_{6,3}$ was calculated by E. Panzer in 2012 by implementing the theory of F. Brown on integration in parametric space \cite{BrFeyn}.
 The period $P_{6,4}$ was calculated in \cite{S3}.
 At seven loops exact numerical methods showed that (at least) eight of the nine periods are MZVs.
 Their results are in \cite{BK}, \cite{SchnetzCensus} and \cite{B3}.
-The missing seven loop period is a likely candidate for a cube root of unity extension of MZVs \cite{modphi4}.
-At eight loops exact numerical methods showed that at least 16 out of at most 31 periods are MZVs.
+The missing seven loop period features extensions of MZVs by sixth roots of unity \cite{coact}.
+At eight loops exact numerical methods showed that at least 16 out of at most 31 periods are MZVs \cite{SchnetzCensus}.
+For recent results see \cite{coact}.

 Conjectured non-MZV type periods start at eight loops where four periods with higher dimensional geometries were found.
 They are $P_{8,37}$, $P_{8,38}$, $P_{8,39}$, $P_{8,41}$ in \cite{SchnetzCensus}.
 All geometries are modular \cite{modphi4}.
 The case $P_{8,37}$ was studied in detail in \cite{K3}.
 Its period is by standard transcendentality conjectures not of MZV type \cite{BD}.